 Associate in Science in Early Childhood Education for Transfer (AS-T)

 Students completing the Associate in Science in Early Childhood Education for transfer will be able to seamlessly transfer into the CSU system to pursue a baccalaureate degree in similar majors.
 Students completing this degree will have an introductory foundation for the field of Early Childhood Education through the study of facts, principles and theories in early childhood education and foundations of best teaching practices for educators in child development.
-Students will acquire skills and abilities in child development theory, licensing regulations, health, safety, and nutrition; they wil achieve skills needed for employment in the early childhood workforce.
+Students will acquire skills and abilities in child development theory, licensing regulations, health, safety, and nutrition; they will achieve skills needed for employment in the early childhood workforce.
 This degree is aligned with the California Child Development permit matrix.

 - Identify the major theories and/or principles of Early Childhood Education.

-- Complete lab experience needed for employment in a licensed development facility at an approved site.
+- Plan and implement a teaching day in a licensed child development facility at an approved site.

 Transfer & Career Opportunities

 This Associate in Science in Early Childhood Education for Transfer (AS-T) degree is intended to meet the lower division requirements for similar degrees for all CSU campuses.
-Students planning to transfer to institutions other than the CSU are encouraged to consult ASSIST.org and a COS counselor for program planning and course selection.
-Most common career opportunities with a baccalaureate degree include: Educator or Administrator in early childhood programs (i.e., infant/toddler, preschool, school age); Special Education Teacher; Instructional Aide in State Preschool and K-12 school districts; Program Manager of child development programs in single and/or multiple sites; Para Educator (Title I Schools) and Family Support Services Worker, parent educator, special education instructional assistant, behavior interventionist, case manager, etc.
+Most common career opportunities with a baccalaureate degree include: Educator or Administrator in early childhood programs (i.e., infant/toddler, preschool, school age), Special Education Teacher, paraprofessional in State Preschool and K-12 school districts, Program Manager of child development programs in single and/or multiple sites, Family Support Services Worker, parent educator, special education instructional assistant, behavior interventionist, case manager, etc.